Blog

 Share:

-With their technological and commercial benefits, and the speed with which the technology is changing the market, it’s easy to assume that embedded SIMs (eSIM) are already the default connectivity option for all Internet of Things (IoT) traffic.
+With their technological and commercial benefits, and the speed with which the technology continues to change the market, it’s easy to assume that embedded SIMs (eSIM) have long since become the universal default connectivity option for all IoT traffic.

-However, its adoption has been hindered by challenges including complex integrational dependencies and the number of stakeholders and cooperating parties required to run any one project.
+However, prior to the widespread availability of SGP.32, adoption had been hindered by challenges including complex integrational dependencies and the number of stakeholders and cooperating parties required to run any one project.

-To address these issues, the GSMA introduced the SGP.32 spec, designed to simplify the IoT eSIM framework for both manufacturers and users by replacing the complexities of required pre-integrations with interoperability and open use, thus paving the way for wider eSIM adoption.
+To address these issues, the GSMA introduced the SGP.32 spec.
+Designed to simplify the IoT eSIM framework for both manufacturers and users, it replaced the complexities of required pre-integrations with interoperability and open use, thus paving the way for wider eSIM adoption.

-There are currently three eSIM options provided by the GSMA for IoT professionals, each built to answer growing specificity in use-cases, deployment plans and network architecture.
+To understand the magnitude of the shift to SGP.32, one must first understand the architecture that preceded it.
+There are currently three primary eSIM options provided by the GSMA for IoT professionals, each built to answer growing specificity in use cases, deployment plans, and network architecture.

 First released in 2016, the .02 spec was designed to meet the acceleration in fully machine-to-machine (M2M) IoT networks, where devices might go through their whole operational lifecycle without a human interacting with it.

-It remains the default industrial IoT standard, with robust simplicity its chief strength, but became increasingly limited under demands for more sophisticated features such as low-power wide area network (LP-WAN) tech.
+It remains the default industrial IoT standard for legacy deployments, with robust simplicity its chief strength.
+However, it became increasingly limited under demands for more sophisticated features, particularly those of low-power, long-lifecycle technologies.

-Introduced a year later, this standard was made for eSIMs in consumer devices that would expect to see a lot more human interaction and novel features, such as smartphones, wearables, point-of-sale devices, etc.
+Introduced a year later, this standard was made for eSIMs in consumer devices that expected to see a lot more human interaction and novel features, such as smartphones, wearables, PoS devices, etc.

 As such, it is set up to make remote provisioning as simple for network operators and smartphone users as possible.

-The most recent eSIM spec, SGP.32 was first introduced in 2023 with its technical details being progressively released over the following months.
+The most recent eSIM spec, SGP.32 was first introduced in 2023 with its technical details and ecosystem maturing throughout 2024 and 2025 .

 As the IoT ecosystem grows to encompass new verticals and use-cases, there are an increasing number of IoT devices deployed that have limited bandwidth (network constrained), limited or no User Interface (UI constrained), and limited power (power constrained).